 Different business policies might require different options for invoicing:

-The Invoice what is ordered rule is used as default mode in Odoo Sales, which means that customers will be invoiced once the sales order is confirmed.
+The Invoice what is ordered rule is used as the default mode in Odoo Sales, which means customers are invoiced once the sales order is confirmed.

-The Invoice what is delivered rule will invoice customers once the delivery is done.
-This rule concerns businesses that sell materials, liquids or food in large quantities.
-In these cases, the quantity might diverge a little bit and it is, therefore, preferable to invoice the quantity actually delivered.
+The Invoice what is delivered rule invoices customers once the delivery is done.
+This rule is often used for businesses that sell materials, liquids, or food in large quantities.
+In these cases, the ordered quantity may differ slightly from the delivered quantity, making it preferable to invoice the quantity actually delivered.

-Being able to have different invoicing options allow you more flexibility.
-Indeed, you need to know exactly how to invoice your customers for different situations.
+Being able to have different invoicing options provides more flexibility.

-If you decide to choose the Invoice what is delivered rule, you will not be able to activate the feature called Automatic invoice, which automatically generates invoices when the online payment is confirmed.
+If the Invoice what is delivered rule is chosen, it is not possible to activate the Automatic Invoice feature, which automatically generates invoices when an online payment is confirmed.

 Impact on sales flow¶

-Invoice what is ordered: No impact on this basic sales flow.
-Indeed, you can invoice as soon as the sale is confirmed.
+Invoice what is ordered: No impact on the basic sales flow.
+An invoice is created as soon as a sale is confirmed.

-Invoice what is delivered: Small impact on sales flow because you will have to manually enter the delivered quantity on the sales order or to install the Inventory App to confirm the delivered quantity before creating an invoice, with the Sales App.
-Indeed, if you try to create an invoice without validating the delivered quantity, you will receive an error message as below.
+Invoice what is delivered: Minor impact on sales flow, because the delivered quantity needs to be manually entered on the sales order.
+Or, the Inventory app can be installed and used to confirm the delivered quantity before creating an invoice with the Sales app.

-Once the quotation is confirmed and that the status went from Quotation sent to Sales order, you are able to see your delivered and invoiced quantities directly from your sales order (it is true for both rules).
+Once a quotation is confirmed, and the status changes from Quotation sent to Sales order, the delivered and invoiced quantities are available to view, directly from the sales order.
+This is true for both invoicing policy rule options.

-Be sure to check out our documentation about down payment here: Request a down payment, to master this incredible feature.
+Be sure to check out the documentation explaining down payment options to learn more: Down payments